joetimmerman/mlb_stats/README.md

 ### get_fip.sql
 This file can be run to return the fip for each playerID and year found.
+Notes:
-Notes: fip will not be accurate if the player has not played many games.
+	- fip will not be accurate if the player has not played many games.
+	- file is only configured to run 2012-2017 data
+		- ref table with fip constants to follow

 ## Python:
 This folder contains all Python scripts.